Yunnan Spotlight Experiences

 Enjoy the mysterious Baisha Murals.
 Painted over 1,000 years ago, the murals display the life stories of China's main religions, including Confucianism, Taoism, and Tibetan Buddhism.

 In an ordinary Naxi family's house, you will meet a shaman who is a master or wise man in the village.
 A shaman is called a Dongba in the Naxi language.
 In ancient times, a Dongba created the characters of the Naxi nationality's written language, so the style of writing is now called the Dongba script.
 Nothing could be better than visiting a Dongba and his family if you are interested in the mysterious Naxi culture, its words and music, and the Naxi people's understanding about the relationship between nature and humans.
-Learn some Dongba characters and enjoy a piece of Naxi music.
-You will be impressed by the Naxi people's passion for their lifestyle, homeland, and love.

 After the family visit, you will learn about the Naxi cooking culture.
 You will learn to make a Naxi pancake in a local restaurant run by a local family.
 A Naxi pancake is a popular food for the Naxi nationality.
 Locals call it Naxi baba.
 You will make your own Naxi baba as the main dish for your lunch.